Haggling isn't just reserved for fly-swarmed

 Independent stores are great places to haggle

-Negotiating in independent retailers, where you can speak directly to the owner, is a better bet than a chain, as there's more leeway.
+Negotiating with independent retailers, where you can speak directly to the owner, is often a better bet than a chain, as there's more leeway.

 This is because in owner/retailer shops, the owner has complete discretion, so a smile and a hint that you'll become a regular shopper can work wonders.